JGuan-lab/DSSC/README.md

-# CDSC: complete deconvolution from bulk gene expression by leveraging single-cell RNA-Seq data
+# CDSC: complete deconvolution from bulk gene expression by leveraging single-cell RNA-seq data

 ## 1. Introduction

-CDSC is a complete deconvolution algorithm based on NMF.
-It can be used to infer cell-type-specific gene expression profiles (GEP) and cell-type proportions.
+CDSC is a complete deconvolution algorithm, which estimates cell type-specific gene expression profiles (GEPs) and cell type density simultaneously from bulk samples by leveraging single-cell gene expression data.

-Given the bulk matrix and the reference GEP matrix, CDSC can compute cell similarity matrix and gene similarity matrix from the bulk matrix.
-Then, using the reference GEP matrix, CDSC performs deconvolution to calculate the cell type proportions and cell type-specific gene expression profiles of heterogeneous samples.
+Given bulk expression matrix and referenced single-cell gene expression data (or referenced GEPs), CDSC can compute cell-cell similarity matrix and gene-gene similarity matrix from the bulk matrix, and calculate the averaged gene expression of each cell type for reference from the single-cell data (or use the referenced GEPs directly).
+Then, CDSC performs deconvolution to infer cell type-specific GEPs and  cell type proportions of heterogeneous samples.

 The datasets analyzed in the paper are available at: https://doi.org/10.5281/zenodo.8020767